Corynocarpus laevigatus: Ecology

 The fruits that C. laevigatus produces are a valuable food source for native New Zealand birds.
-The kererū (Hemiphaga novaeseelandiae) and the Chatham Islands pigeon or parea (Hemiphaga chathamensis) are the only extant bird species with a gape large enough to consume the fruits of C. laevigatus.
+The kererū (Hemiphaga novaeseelandiae) and the Chatham Islands pigeon (Hemiphaga chathamensis) are the only native bird species with a gape large enough to consume the fruits of C. laevigatus.

-A 1966 article from the Ornithological Society of New Zealand documented a New Zealand bellbird (Anthornis melanura) feeding on the sap from the bark of C. laevigatus.
-Other smaller New Zealand birds, such as the North Island robin (Petroica longipes), silvereye (Zosterops lateralis) and whiteheads (Mohoua albicilla) are known to search around C. laevigatus specimens for insects.
-The endocarp of C. laevigatus are occasionally nibbled by Polynesian rat (Rattus exulans), while the larger brown rats (Rattus norvegicus) occasionally chew through the endocarps.
+The New Zealand bellbirds (Anthornis melanura) have been observed feeding on the sap from the bark of C. laevigatus.
+Other smaller native birds, such as the North Island robin (Petroica longipes), silvereye (Zosterops lateralis) and whiteheads (Mohoua albicilla) are known to search around C. laevigatus for insects.

+The endocarps of C. laevigatus are sometimes nibbled by Polynesian rat (Rattus exulans), while the larger brown rats (Rattus norvegicus) sometimes chew through the endocarps.
 Both species consume the flesh of C. laevigatus.
-Possums (an invasive species in New Zealand) are also known to consume the ripe flesh of C. laevigatus fruits.
+Possums, an invasive species in New Zealand, consume the flesh of C. laevigatus fruits.
 The extinct moa and other large birds likely consumed the fruits of C. laevigatus centuries ago.
-C. laevigatus plays host species to the endemic New Zealand beetle Oemona hirta.
-C. laevigatus is one of New Zealand's least flammable tree species with the highest moisture contents and the lowest flammability rates, as examined in a 2016 study.
+C. laevigatus plays host to the endemic New Zealand beetle species Oemona hirta.
+C. laevigatus is one of New Zealand's least flammable tree species with the highest moisture contents and lowest flammability rates, as examined in a 2016 study.

 Relationship with humans

 Cultivation

 Corynocarpus laevigatus is common in cultivation and widely available for sale both in New Zealand and elsewhere in the world.
 It was one of the most grown food crops by pre-European Māori (alongside kūmara and aruhe); they ate the drupe and seed after a long detoxification process.
-C. laevigatuss seeds contain a poisonous toxin (known as 'karakin') and other glucosides of 3-nitropropionic acid, which are highly toxic.
-Some initial symptoms of poisoning include: diarrhoea, nausea and restlessness which develop to more severe gastrointestinal and neurological problems.
+C. laevigatuss seeds contain highly toxic glucosides of 3-nitropropionic acid, such as karakin.
+Some initial symptoms of poisoning include diarrhoea, nausea and restlessness which develop to more severe gastrointestinal and neurological problems.

-Every autumn, pre-colonisation Māori would collect the seeds dropped from the coastal C. laevigatus trees.
-The seeds would be placed in open-weave traditional baskets (kete), washed in water to remove the outer pulp and baked and sun dried, a process that would remove toxicity from the seeds.
+Every autumn, pre-colonisation Māori could collect the seeds dropped from C. laevigatus trees.
+The seeds could be placed in open-weaved traditional baskets (kete), washed in water to remove the outer pulp and baked and sun dried, a process that would remove toxicity from the seeds.